projectacrn/acrn-hypervisor/doc/tutorials/acrn_configurator_tool.rst

 #.
 Start the launch script configuration process by
    selecting an option from the **Launch Setting** menu on the top banner of the UI or by importing a launch configuration file via the **Import XML** button.
-The 4 options are described below:
+The four options are described below:

    * Click **Create a new launch script** from the **Launch Setting** menu to dynamically create a new launch configuration for the current board.